umutcanaltin/fpgai_compiler/docs/architecture/extensibility_audit.md

 ## Next approval gate

 The audit does not create registries.
-After its findings are reviewed, the next proposed sprint must define `fpgai.package/v1`, package identity, capabilities, validation levels, and safe metadata-only discovery.
+After its findings are reviewed, the next implementation step defines `fpgai.package/v1`, package identity, capabilities, validation levels, and safe metadata-only discovery.
 Implementation begins only after approval.